plewis/plewis.github.io/phylogenetics/lab-bamm.md

     plot.credibleshiftset(css)
     ```

-The <tt>f = </tt> at the top of your trees indicates the frequency of a given rate regime among all of your posterior samples (post burnin).
+The <tt> f =  </tt> at the top of your trees indicates the frequency of a given rate regime among all of your posterior samples (post burnin).
 You will likely note some apparent hot spots near the present day, which may or may not have circles on the edges.
 Circles on edges are considered core shifts.

 ### Best configuration

-The plot above is a heat map that represents a mean across all of your post-burnin samples.
-Which of the 991 post burnin samples is best, and what does that configuration look like if converted to a heat map?
+The code above generates a heat map that represents a mean across *all* of your post-burnin samples.
+It might be nice to know which of the 991 post burnin samples is best, and what does that configuration look like if converted to a heat map?

     ## Plot the single best configuration
     ``` {r}